ruthvik-mt/ruthvik-mt/README.md

 ## 👨‍💻 About Me

-I’m a Computer Science student specialized in developing reliable, secure and user-focused applications.
+I’m a Computer Science student focused on developing reliable, secure and user-focused applications.
 I like working across the full stack, exploring modern web technologies and understanding how systems work behind the scenes.
 I’m driven by solving real-world problems, improving performance and security and steadily sharpening my skills through projects, internships and open-source work.

 ---